Books Set in Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont

 In addition to descriptively portraying New England, this book also traces the history of the late 20th century, including the computer age, the Challenger explosion, the AIDS epidemic, the early awakenings of the #MeToo era, and beyond.

-Our readers warn that this book is great if you’re in an okay place to read a novel with a depressing feel.
+Our readers warn that this book is great as long as you’re in an okay place to read a novel with a depressing feel.
 One reader said, “This book is a gut punch.
 It perfectly portrays a life full of tragedy from start to finish.
 It brought me to tears multiple times.”

 Book Girls’ Readers Rate This Book